Engee documentation

 Notebook

-The example demonstrates the construction and visualisation of antenna arrays.
-Using the antenna elements discussed in example part 1, consider basic antenna array (AA) geometry architectures.
+The example demonstrates the construction and visualization of antenna arrays.
+Using antenna elements, reviewed in example part 1, we will consider the basic architectures of antenna array geometry (AR)

 Initial parameters of the antenna element